- Job Search Tips

 What does ‘creativity’ and ‘collaboration’ look like at Paidy?

 One of the ways Ken has implemented “creativity” in the workplace is through “remote Thursdays”.
-Ken explains the reasons for doing so are to allow flexibility and to enhance creative thinking.
+Ken explains the reason for doing so is to allow flexibility and to enhance creative thinking.
 “I think it’s important in general, not just for engineers, to step back from our day-to-day routine and reflect on what we’re doing.
 We encourage no meetings on Thursdays and our engineers are given the option to work from home where they can focus freely.
 Without this day of reflection or focus-time, every day would be flat.”

 Collaboration and feedback are encouraged the following day after engineers have been given the time to really focus on a certain task or project.